If I Owned the House Before Marriage, Is It Still My Property After Divorce?

 If the math gets complicated and especially if refinancing took place and/or you need to conduct a tracing of separate property and community property money that went into the house, you will likely need a forensic accountant to help with that work.

-Preparation becomes important and preparation starts with identifying the issues in front of you.
+Preparation becomes important and starts with identifying the issues before you.
 Once you identify the simplicity or the complexity of what you need to prove, you and your attorney can then make a list of the information you need to prove it.

-From there, you gather the documentation you need both before litigation and during the litigation process through formal discovery procedures.
+From there, you gather the documentation you need through formal discovery procedures both before and during litigation.

 Do you need to discuss your separate property claims to your premarital home?

 We have the experience and knowledge to help spouses with complex real property issues during their divorce.
-Contact us for an affordable strategy session.
+Contact the dedicated California divorce lawyers at Farzad & Ochoa for an affordable strategy session.

 Your Strategy Session